clojure/tools.nrepl/README.md

 - `code` The code to be evaluated.
 - `in` A string containing content to be bound (via a Reader) to `*in*` for the duration of `code`'s execution
-- `timeout` The maximum amount of time, in milliseconds, that the provided code will be allowed to run before a `timeout` response is sent.
-This is optional; if not provided, a default timeout will be assigned by the server (currently always 60s).
+- `timeout` (optional) The maximum amount of time, in milliseconds, that the provided code will be allowed to run before a `timeout` response is sent.
+If not provided, a default timeout will be assigned by the server (currently always 60s).
+- `accept` (optional, *experimental*) The data type(s) that the client would like to receive back as "rendering(s)" of the value of `code`.
+Each type is provided as a string, e.g. "jpg" or "txt"; if multiple data types are acceptable, then multiple `accept` pairs should be sent in the message.
+Each type should correspond to a different rendering implementation registered with or provided by the nREPL server; if the value obtained from evaluating `code` has a rendering implementation matching any of the types in `accept`, a response message will be sent that contains a `rendered-XXX` slot, where `XXX` is the type in question.  e.g. if `code` will return a graph data structure, then including "jpg" in `accept` might result in a `rendered-jpg` slot message being returned with image data.
+Including "txt" in `accept` might result in a `rendered-txt` slot message being returned with an ASCII art representation of the graph data structure.

 Only `id` and `code` are required in every request.